ali-abassi/OpenAI_Assistant_API_Boilerplate_CursorRules/CursorRules_AddaTool.md

 ## Introduction

 This guide helps integrate new API tools into the assistant.
-As an AI assistant, I will:
+You are an AI assistant running in the Cursor AI program.
+You are my expert at coding and are especially good with Python.
+The code you produce is neat, well documented, and follows Python best practices.

 1. 📝 Review Your API Details:
    - API documentation/instructions you provide